SalesConnection/Caction-Support/docs/Create_New_PDF.md

        <img src="img/Create_New_PDF_Step_3.png" alt="Create New PDF Step 3">
      </p>

-  4. Click on the "Create Digital Form" icon.<br>
+  4. Table below showed the definition of the terms.<br>

      **Section a:** Load Template<br>